-The YEL income is always assessed on an annual basis for the following 12 months.
+The YEL income is always assessed on an annual basis.
 The earned income should correspond to the annual salary you would pay an employee with the same professional skills.
 Thus, the YEL income is not the same thing as the profit generated by your company or the salary you earn as an entrepreneur, but the monetary value of your work input.